VictorAuYeung/AI-Chatbot/README.md

 ## Project Benefits
 There are some benefits of using a pre-trained LLM model, as well as implementing chat history and contextual input features.
 ### 1. Fast Performance
-* This project uses HuggingFace's Inference API, as well as a less intensive 7b model.
+* This project uses a less intensive 7b large language model.
 Hence, response generation is relatively quick and inexpensive, and may be suitable for most end-users. (e.g. website support, knowledgebase support, ticket support etc.)

 ### 2. Relatively Lifelike Responses
 * Since this project implements context and historical messsages to develop its response output, conversations will feel relatively more coherent overall.
 It can hold full length conversations, answer queries and assist in most chat requests.